minio/kes/README.md

 ## What is KES?

-KES is a distributed key management server that scales horizontally.
+KES (Key Encryption Service) is a distributed key management server that scales horizontally.
 It can either be run as edge server close to the applications reducing latency to and load on a central key management system (KMS) or as central key management service.
 KES nodes are self-contained stateless instances that can be scaled up and down automatically.